-Get a perspective on Tallinn Old Town than many travelers miss during this private Jewish-history tour.
-Go beyond conventional Tallinn itineraries to visit landmarks such as the Beit Bella Synagogue and remnants of Jewish sites…
+Private Tour: Get a perspective on Tallinn Old Town that many travelers miss during this Jewish-history tour.
+Go beyond conventional Tallinn itineraries to visit landmarks such as the Beit Bella Synagogue and remnants of Jewish…

 Duration: 5 hours